weewx/weewx/docs_src/reference/weewx-options/general.md

 #### WEEWX_ROOT

-`WEEWX_ROOT` is the path to the root directory of the station data area, relative to the directory of the configuration file.
-For example, if a configuration file is located in `/etc/weewx/weewx.conf`, then its directory will be `/etc/weewx`.
-If `WEEWX_ROOT = barn` is specified in this file, then its absolute location will be `/etc/weewx/barn`.
+`WEEWX_ROOT` is the path to the root directory of the station data area.

-If `WEEWX_ROOT` is not specified at all, then its default value is "`.`", that is the directory of the configuration file.
+If not specified, its default value is the directory of the configuration file.
+For example, if the configuration file is `/etc/weewx/weewx.conf`, then the default value will be `/etc/weewx`.

+If a relative path is specified, then it will be relative to the directory of the configuration file.

 The average user rarely needs to specify a value.